 It still takes some thought to get the camera turned on at the right time, so as not to miss an unexpected scenario.
 I turn all my beeps and blinking indicators off on my GoPro while hunting.
 I turned on the "One Button" (on/off) option.

 I use a mirror often to make sure it is actually on or off when I expect it to be.
 It also pays to have two or three extra charged batteries in your pocket and a very high capacity SD card in the camera.
 I use a 32gb card.

-In the video on the page link above, you can see that the very low light of early morning worked out just fine on video, but bright daylight results in great HD quality.
 The built in mic is quite sensitive.
-In the video above you can hear the foot steps of the incoming bull, and my heavy breathing after the shot. i consider the GoPro an integral part of my hunting gear.
+In the video above you can hear the foot steps of the incoming bull, and my excited heavy breathing after the shot.
+I consider the GoPro an integral part of my hunting gear now.

 Do you Crossbow Hunt?

 I don't use a crossbow in Montana, although it is legal hunting gear during rifle season here.
 My brother-in-law deer hunts with one in Indiana.
 Ready crossbow sling: I got him a X-Bow Buddy and he said it makes all the difference in the world for carrying a crossbow.
 No more arm fatigue!
 He killed a nice buck the first season he used it.
 From the maker of the StringSling (above).

 Sling remains clear, sling automatically stays out of the way or shot-on or off shoulder.

 Moves the weight of the crossbow from the arms to the shoulder.